Lean Consulting Services

-A Value Stream Mapping assessment will create visibility of the needs of the system not just a singular process in the value stream.
+An assessment exercise to create a Current State and Future State Value Stream Map, will expose the needs of the system, not just a singular process in the value stream.
 It will provide a host of improvement targets that can benefit from Continuous Improvement events or activity.

 With a bias toward action, this group activity is meant to make rapid change.
 This is a very focused and finite attack on a particular problem or opportunity for improvement.